OpenEvalProject/evals/manuscripts/elife-03697/v2/manuscript.md

 The input/output gain of RA projection neurons, estimated from the linear part of the F-I curve, was also similar across the age groups, consistent with previous reports (Mooney, 1992; Kittelberger and Mooney, 1999).
 For current injections ≤1.4 nA, the average slope of the linear fit was 163.37 Hz/nA for subsong, 185.33 Hz/nA for plastic-song, and 201.50 Hz/nA for adult birds (R2 ≥ 0.99; Figure 5F).
 Though there was a trend towards a small increase in the overall gain from subsong birds to adults, this did not reach significance in our data set (p > 0.11).
 Additionally, IFF at a given stimulus intensity was not significantly different across age categories (Figure 5F, p > 0.05).

-## A simple network model for learning-related regulation of variability
+### A simple network model for learning-related regulation of variability

 Previous studies have shown that song development, and hence the reduction in vocal variability, is accompanied by a relative decrease in LMAN's premotor influence (Brainard and Doupe, 2000; Ölveczky et al., 2005; Aronov et al., 2008; Kao et al., 2008) in favor of an increased role for HVC (Aronov et al., 2008; Fee and Goldberg, 2011).
 But the intuitive circuit-level explanation—a learning-related increase in overall HVC drive to RA coupled with a decrease in LMAN input—was not observed.
 On the contrary, our results revealed that the LMAN input remains largely unchanged throughout song learning (Figure 4), while the overall HVC drive to RA actually decreases (Figure 3F).
 How to account for the developmental switch in premotor drive from LMAN to HVC in light of these results?
 One possibility is that the strengthening and pruning of HVC-RA connections makes LMAN inputs to RA less effective.

-To probe this idea further and, more generally, to examine the neural mechanisms that can regulate motor variability, we constructed a simple computational model of the HVC-RA-LMAN network (
+To probe this idea further and, more generally, to examine the neural mechanisms that can regulate motor variability, we constructed a simple computational model of the HVC-RA-LMAN network (Figure 6A).
+We used this model to evaluate how song-related firing patterns of simulated RA neurons change when HVC-RA synapses are strengthened and pruned and how this process is impacted by other possible changes to the circuit, thus dissecting the potential contributions of various neural mechanisms to the regulation of motor variability.

 ![Figure 6.](https://cdn.elifesciences.org/articles/03697/elife-03697-fig6-v2.jpg)

 **Figure 6.:** (A) Top: the early phase of song learning is characterized by high vocal variability (left panel).
 This is associated with relatively larger number of weaker inputs from HVC to RA neurons (middle panel).
 A simple model of this circuit organization (‘Materials and methods’), in which RA neurons integrate input from precise HVC time-keeper neurons and variable LMAN neurons, produces variable firing patterns in RA (right panel).
 Bottom: song learning is associated with a strengthening and pruning of HVC-RA connections and a concomitant decrease in song variability.
 Pruning the relative number of active HVC-RA inputs in our model while strengthening the remaining ones (middle panel) dramatically decreases the variability in song-related RA firing (right panel).
 The simulations of RA spike trains were done using model parameters consistent with our experimental data from age groups 2 (top, plastic song) and 3 (bottom, crystallized song), respectively.
 Note that the simulations for the two neurons are independent (i.e., the ‘older’ is not derived from strengthening and pruning connections of the ‘younger’).
 See ‘Materials and methods’ for further details.
 (B) The average cross-correlation (CC) between spike trains during different ‘song’ renditions of the simulated RA neuron increases with the degree of strengthening and pruning of HVC-RA synapses.
 The open circles correspond to the age groups 2 and 3 in our data set.
 Solid black line represents simulations using ‘standard’ model parameters chosen to conform to our experimental data (see ‘Results’, Figures 3–5, and ‘Materials and methods’).
 Dashed lines show simulations where inputs from HVC were either only strengthened (red) or pruned (blue), relative to the ‘standard’ model at age group 2.
 The x-axis (bottom labels) shows the fraction of active HVC inputs to RA (‘Materials and methods’), as well as the average strength of HVC inputs (top labels).
 (C–E) Effects on variability in RA firing from: (C) strengthening/weakening LMAN input by up to 50%, (D) changing NMDA:AMPA ratio at the LMAN-RA synapse, and (E) changing the gain (F-I relationship) of the RA neuron.
 All changes are relative to the ‘standard’ model (black lines) in ‘B’.
 (F–H) Effects on variability in RA firing stemming from changes to LMAN firing patterns.
 Changes are relative to the ‘standard’ model (black lines).
 (F) Different LMAN spike trains tested in our model (for 50 ‘song renditions’).
 Top: Poisson spike train.
 Middle: Poisson spike train with 30% of the spikes in the form of Poisson bursts (see ‘Materials and methods’).
 Bottom: time-varying Poisson firing.
 Blue curve shows the average instantaneous firing rate as a function of time in song with 50% modulation compared to the baseline rate.
 (G) Effect of altering the burstiness of LMAN neurons.
 Here, Poisson burst were added to the normal Poisson spike train.
-(H) Effect of increasing the song-locking of LMAN firing.DOI: http://dx.doi.org/10.7554/eLife.03697.010
+(H) Effect of increasing the song-locking of LMAN firing.

 The gradual strengthening and pruning of HVC inputs to RA in our model were parameterized to fit our experimental observations (Figures 3, 4; ‘Materials and methods’).
 In particular, we focused on changes that occur from plastic song to adult song, as variability in both song and RA firing patterns has been quantified and seen to decrease during this phase of learning (Ölveczky et al., 2011).
 The combination of strengthening and pruning HVC input to RA led to a dramatic reduction in LMAN's capacity to drive rendition-to-rendition variability in RA neurons (Figure 6A,B).
 Despite the simplicity of the model, these changes mirrored almost perfectly what has been observed in vivo (Ölveczky et al., 2011), meaning that the strengthening and pruning of HVC-RA synapses can, on their own, explain much of the learning-related reduction in song variability.
 Our simulations also showed that strengthening and pruning of HVC-RA connections is far more effective in reducing LMAN-induced variability in RA neurons than either strengthening or pruning on its own (Figure 6B), suggesting that the two processes act synergistically to reduce variability.